DataDog/datadog-agent/google-marketplace/README.md

 ##### Install the Datadog application

-Install the Datadog agent with the following command:
+Install the Datadog Agent with the following command:

 ```bash
 make app/install
 ```

-This will expand the templates located in the `datadog-agent/google-marketplace/manifest` folder with the parameters given previously, and apply them, creating a Secret for the API key, and a DaemonSet tied to the service account previously created.
+This expands the templates located in the `datadog-agent/google-marketplace/manifest` folder with the parameters given previously, and apply them, creating a Secret for the API key, and a DaemonSet tied to the service account previously created.

 ## Basic Usage

-Once the application is installed, your Kubernetes nodes will show up in https://app.datadoghq.com/infrastructure/map and metrics will start flowing to your Datadog account!
+Once the application is installed, your Kubernetes nodes show up in your [Datadog Infrastructure Map](https://app.datadoghq.com/infrastructure/map) and metrics start [flowing to your Datadog account](https://app.datadoghq.com/metric/summary)!

-To further configure your agents, and setup your account, refer to [the documentation](https://docs.datadoghq.com/).
+To further configure your agents, and setup your account, refer to [the Datadog documentation](https://docs.datadoghq.com/).

 ## Backup and restore